ronadarabi/cse151a-project/README.md

 ```

 ### Preprocessing
-We performed two preprocessing steps: resizing and grayscale image removal
+We performed two preprocessing steps, resizing and grayscale image removal, along with on the fly RGB to Lab colorspace conversion for some models.

 #### Resizing
 To resize the images, we created a script [resize.py](resize.py) which loops through all images in the dataset.
 If an image is too small to be cropped (has a dimension smaller than our target size, 512px), it is removed .
 Otherwise `center_crop(image, crop_size=(512, 512))`, as defined below, is called on the image.
 The result is written to the disk.